zPSP-Dev/Zig-PSP/README.md

 The only true external dependency that this library requires is the lld linker for LLVM.
 This is required purely because the build script cannot pass some of the required linker arguments through Zig itself to generate code (-emit-relocs --eh-frame-hdr --no-gc-sections -o zig-cache/app.elf).

+Zig-PSP also relies on binary tools from Rust-PSP
-HEY YOU BIG DUMMY!
+### HEY YOU BIG DUMMY!
 FIGURE THIS OUT BEFORE MAKING REPO PUBLIC!

 ## Usage